How Hackers Use Employees to Get Into Your Network

 Hackers take advantage of both good and bored employees.
 Good employees want to do their job better, faster, and more efficiently.
 They are always on the lookout for how to do that.
 Working with them proactively to find new solutions means no one tries something out with incomplete vetting.

 Bored employees are a problem at any business, and at any level of business.
 A bored employee will find a workaround to security measures if they want to.
 While this is great for troubleshooting if those employees work with you, the behavior is also a major security hazard.
-Identifying these employees and keeping closer track of their activity logs can save a lot of headache in the long run.
+Identifying these employees and keeping closer track of their activity logs can save a lot of headaches in the long run.

 Using a variety of teaching methods during training increases security.
 It also builds trust with regular employees and shows that IT does not want to be a mysterious department.
 It helps people ask questions.
 All of this makes them less susceptible to downloading without checking with the department beforehand.